10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 - Free plan

-- Pricing available on request
+- Pricing available from 49$/month

-Heap is all about what a customer is doing within your product.
+Heap is all about what a customer is doing with your product.
 It tracks every user action automatically – clicks, swipes, taps, page views, and more – so you don’t have to decide which events to track.

 - A code-free tool.